R-4-Data-Science/FinalProjectGroup5/README.md

 variable, while other variables are held constant.

-This information was created with the assistance of this [link](https://chat.openai.com/share/a531ba79-9803-4e75-ae64-a4c2ca1eaa7f).
+This information is created with the assistance of this [link](https://chat.openai.com/share/a531ba79-9803-4e75-ae64-a4c2ca1eaa7f).